 How to Install Stair Runners

-- Runners (I used 3) (similar or similar but in pink)
+- Runners (I used 3) (similar or similar)

 - Staples (You will use a lot!
 Make sure they go through the rug into the stairs.)

 Note 1: I bought my runners from RugsUSA on Black Friday, but I didn’t open them until almost April.
 They are accidentally two different patterns, but I love the result.
 Look for sales to get the best price.
 Home Goods also has good prices on runners.